vicencfernandez/TidyBlog/README.md

-# TidyBlog
+# TidyBlogV2

 Here the code of my blog: **The Tidy Blog for Workforce Analytics**

-You can find it at: <https://tidyblog.netlify.app/>
+You can find it at: <https://tidyblogv2.netlify.app/>